conceptcartography/conceptcartography/docs/concepts/diversity-advocates.md

 ---
 concept: diversity advocates
 references:
-- 'Dunbar-Hester, C. (2020).
-Crafting and Critique: ARTIFACTUAL AND SYMBOLIC OUTPUTS OF DIVERSITY ADVOCACY.
-In Hacking Diversity: The Politics of Inclusion in Open Technology Cultures (pp. 96–127).
-Princeton University Press. https: doi.org/10.2307/j.ctvhrd181.8'
+- 'Dunbar-Hester, Christina.
+Hacking Diversity: The Politics of Inclusion in Open Technology Cultures.
+Princeton University Press, 2020. https://doi.org/10.2307/j.ctvhrd181.'
 definitions:
 - '"diversity advocates in open-technology projects critique mainstream opentechnology communities through acts of production"'
 examples:
 - description: "\"is a discourse community marked by its subordinate status to,\r\n\
-    and some degree of exclusion by, a wider, dominant public\" (Fraser, 1990)"
+    and some degree of exclusion by, a wider, dominant public\" (Fraser 1990)"
 relations:
 - type: part of
   target: epistemic diversity